 But what exactly does cross-pollination entail?

-While tomatoes and peppers are self-fertile, a tomato would require the bees’ help, along with other insects.
+While peppers are self-fertile, a tomato would require the bees’ help, along with other insects.
 They will transfer poles from flower to flower as they are androgynous, meaning there are male and female parts of a flower.

 Bees, other insects, and wind may cause the cross-pollination.
 Bees and insects will go from flower to flower, and when planting tomatoes and peppers close by, they are most likely to cross-pollinate with these two plants.